replicatedhq/replicated-field-labs/labs/lab18-helm-charts/README.md

 curl -sSL https://k8s.kurl.sh/YOUR-APP-NAME-lab18-helm-charts | sudo bash
 ```

+Once this kicks off, consider grabbing a cup of coffee as the Kubernetes installation can take 5-10 minutes 🙂

-Go through the installation steps in kotsadm to install the application.
-You should have already completed [Lab0: Hello World](https://github.com/replicatedhq/kots-field-labs/blob/main/labs/lab00-hello-world/README.md), so this should be familiar.
+Once the install is complete, follow the IP provided and continue with the installation steps in the App Manager UI to upload a license install the application.
+Since you have already completed [Lab0: Hello World](https://github.com/replicatedhq/kots-field-labs/blob/main/labs/lab00-hello-world/README.md), this should be pretty familiar.

 ## Mapping Field Values